hashmapinc/Tempus/docs/api/swagger.rst

 Swagger
 *******

 Tempus Cloud REST API can be explored using Swagger UI.

-Once you will install the Tempus Cloud server you can open UI using the following URL:
+Once you will install the Tempus Cloud server you can open the Swagger Tempus REST API UI using the following URL:

 .. code-block:: bash